Analysis | Tucker Carlson’s NSA claims are the latest example of the right wing’s rhetorical bait-and-switch

 That by itself is not surprising.
 Intelligence agencies should certainly be expected to be tracking communications involving foreigners linked to the Russian government, and it would not be surprising for even U.S. citizens with strong ties to Putin to be under some sort of surveillance.
-If you or I email with Putin’s scheduler, the odds are good that the National Security Agency (NSA) will be aware of that interaction thanks to its near-certain monitoring of that individual.
+If you or I email with Putin’s scheduler, the odds are good that the National Security Agency will be aware of that interaction thanks to its near-certain monitoring of that person.

-What the NSA is not supposed to know is who we are, assuming that you, like me, are an American citizen.
+What the NSA is not supposed to know is who we are, assuming that you, like me, are a U.S. citizen.
 The identities of Americans swept up in surveillance of foreign nationals are supposed to be kept hidden (“masked,” as the vernacular has it) unless there’s an intelligence need to figure out who we are.
 That’s the mystery of the Tucker Carlson situation.
 Did someone in the government alert Carlson that his communications had been intercepted?
 And, if so, how and why did they know?

 All of this came to light when Carlson made the extraordinary accusation on his show that the NSA was “monitoring our electronic communications and is planning to leak them in an attempt to take this show off the air.”
 He said he learned this from a whistleblower.
 Then, using his claim that the “Biden administration” was spying on him, he warned his viewers that the administration would surely not hesitate to spy on them as well.

-When he made this claim (one that no one, even at his own network, has confirmed), the spectrum of disbelief was already obvious.
-There is no reason to take Carlson’s claim about being spied upon punitively at face value, given his track record and given the lack of evidence offered in its defense.
+When he made this claim (one that no one, or even at his own network, has confirmed), the spectrum of disbelief was already obvious.
+There is no reason to take Carlson’s claim about being spied on punitively at face value, given his track record and given the lack of evidence offered in its defense.
 There is every reason to assume that communications he sent had been collected, given his public outreach to foreign officials.
 It was that middle space that was uncertain from the outset: who knew and how.

 But because Carlson is a leading figure in the right-wing media universe, his initial claim (like other unlikely initial claims in the past) was hailed by some as proof positive of President Biden’s efforts to stamp out his political opponents.
 However dubious Carlson’s claims might have been, they reinforced the idea that Biden wanted to punish wrongthink, and so they were embraced.
 That so many in the media, myself included, pointed out that the claim did not make much sense and lacked any actual evidence was all the more reason for the right to line up behind Carlson.